tvbeat/public/docs/weighted.md

 ## Weighting and weight distribution

 Household data is weighted (RIM weighting) and expanded platforms subscriber data.
 Weights are applied at subscriber level.
-Each device is asigned an internal weight within a household, this weight is based on the amount of viewing on the specific device.
+Each device is assigned an internal weight within a household, this weight is based on the amount of viewing on the specific device.
 Household weight is than distributed among devices based on this internal weight.
 RIM weighting is currently done on two